jules2689/trudeau/trudeau/2020-04-20/trudeau.md

 **Interview**:
 Basically he was very, very compassionate.
 Very kind and understanding.
-He wanted to know if there's anything that I need, understanding how difficult thesis to go through.
+He wanted to know if there's anything that I need, understanding how difficult this is to go through.
 Making sure I knew if our community needs anything, the government will be there.
 Today he came on the phone with all of us, with the entire nova scotian liberal caucus and basically said the same thing.
 It's nice to have a leader who is kind and compassionate and understanding and takes the time to do this with his members and anyone else who has been affected.